phetsims/geometric-optics/doc/implementation-notes.md

 In geometric optics, an **image** is the likeness of an object produced at a point in space by an optic.
 Since that term conflicts with the name of PhET's `scenery.Image` class, we use **optical image** in the code where there is potential for confusion.

 Arrows and framed objects have associated optical images; lights do not.
-So the class hierachy is:
+So the important classes are:

 Model class hierarchy: